 Dr. Cannell is currently on the faculty of the Department of Music, California State University, Fresno.

 An alumnus of the Juilliard School, William David Cooper has enjoyed a diverse career as composer, conductor, and keyboardist.His music has been championed by Augustin Hadelich, the Juilliard Orchestra, Trio 180, the JACK Quartet, and the Lysander Trio, and has been performed at the Radio France Festival and the Wellesley Composers Conference.
 He has recently been commissioned by Soli Deo Gloria, and is currently writing Hagar and Ishmael, a two-act opera, that will premiere with members of the Indianapolis Symphony Orchestra.
 In addition to positions on faculty at Purdue

-David Dennen is currently a Ph.D. candidate in ethnomusicology at the University of California, Davis.
+David Dennen is assistant professor of Applied English at Chihlee University of Technology in Taipei, Taiwan.
+He received his Ph.D. in ethnomusicology from the University of California, Davis.
 He received his bachelor’s from the Evergreen State College in Olympia, WA, where he concentrated on ethnomusicology, cultural studies, and performance.

 Anthony (Tony) Dumas is a Visiting Assistant Professor at the State University of New York, The College at Brockport where he teaches courses in both the Department of Theatre and Music Studies and the Delta College Program.
 Previously, Dr. Dumas has taught at UC Davis, Woodland Community College, St. Lawrence University, and SUNY Potsdam.

 Sarah Lappas received her Ph.D. in 2013 in Ethnomusicology with research interests in African American and African popular music, music and violence, multispatial criminalization, indexicality, and musico-racial signification.